-MBIO 4910 Advanced Marine Biology Field Topics (1-3 credits) Advanced topics in marine biology that are not included in regular course offering.
-Specific content and and prerequisites announced in the course schedule prerequisites announced in the course schedule for a given term.
+MBIO 4910 Advanced Marine Biology Field Topics (1 - 3 credits) Advanced topics in marine biology that are not included in regular course offerings.
+Specific content and prerequisites announced in the course schedule for a given term.
 Students may reenroll for different content.
 Prerequisite: MBIO 2400 or permission of the instructor.

-MBIO 4950 Internship in Marine Biology (1-12 credits) A work experience for 16 weeks in the student's major area of study or area of career interest.
+MBIO 4950 Internship in Marine Biology (1 - 12 credits) A work experience for 16 weeks in the student's major area of study or area of career interest.
 Consult academic division for specific details and requirements.
 Prerequisites: cumulative GPA of 2.5 or higher, major GPA of 3.0 or higher, completion of 60 or more credit hours, supervision of instructor, and permission of academic director.

-MBIO 4990 Independent Study Marine Biology (1-3 credits) The student selects and independently carries out library and/or empirical research.
+MBIO 4990 Independent Study Marine Biology (1 - 3 credits) The student selects and independently carries out library and/or empirical research.
 Faculty supervision is provided on an individual basis.
 Prerequisite: Determined by faculty and division director.